dxos/gravity/docs/content/devops/git-repos.md

 ## Branches

 - Repos under full QA should have `beta` and `release` system branches.
-- Merging to these branches will trigger Github actions that automatically pulish new NPM packages with the associated tag suffix.
+- Merging to these branches will trigger Github actions that automatically publish new NPM packages with the associated tag suffix.

 | Branch      | NPM Tag suffix |